 Configure AWS DevOps Guru Resource Collections

-The aws:devopsguru/resourceCollection:ResourceCollection resource, part of the Pulumi AWS provider, defines which AWS resources DevOps Guru monitors for anomalies and operational insights.
-This guide focuses on three capabilities: CloudFormation stack monitoring, tag-based resource filtering, and account-wide analysis.
+The aws:devopsguru/resourceCollection:ResourceCollection resource, part of the Pulumi AWS provider, defines which AWS resources DevOps Guru analyzes for operational insights and anomaly detection.
+This guide focuses on three capabilities: account-wide monitoring, CloudFormation stack scoping, and tag-based resource filtering.

-Resource collections reference existing CloudFormation stacks or tagged resources.
-Only one collection type can be active per account at a time.
+Only one resource collection type can be active per account at a time.
+Choose between monitoring all account resources, specific CloudFormation stacks, or tag-filtered resources.
 The examples are intentionally small.
-Choose the collection type that matches your monitoring boundaries.
+Select the collection strategy that matches your operational boundaries.

 import * as pulumi from "@pulumi/pulumi";